subh-775/admybrand-ai-suite/README.md

 A modern, responsive SaaS landing page built with Next.js 14, TypeScript, and Tailwind CSS.
 This project showcases cutting-edge AI marketing tools with beautiful animations and interactive components.

+This project is created for the ADmyBRAND AI Coder hiring task.

 ### [**Hosted App**](https://admybrand-ai-suite-subh.vercel.app/)

 ## 🚀 Features

-- **Modern Design**: 2025 design trends with glassmorphism and smooth animations
+- **Modern Design**: Design trends with glassmorphism and smooth animations
 - **Responsive**: Perfect on desktop, tablet, and mobile devices
 - **Interactive Components**: 8+ reusable UI components with hover effects
 - **Smooth Animations**: Framer Motion powered animations and transitions